tonytran97/tech_blog/README.md

 ---

 This application was is not finished, still a work in progress.
 Missing features such as adding comments, editing posts, and deleting posts.

+Heroku Application is currently not working.
+Application Error, will fix issue eventually.